akshayka/edxclassify/README.rst

 -------------
 Installation is a two-step process.
-First, install `scikit-learn <http://scikit-learn.org/dev/install.html>`_ and its dependencies; make sure to install version 0.15.2 to ensure compatiblilty with skll.
+First, install `scikit-learn <http://scikit-learn.org/dev/install.html>`_ and its dependencies; make sure to install version 0.15.2 to ensure compatibility with skll.
 Then, simply run pip install edxclassify.
 (Or, if installing from source, python setup.py install).